Fool Moon (novel): Reception

 Thomas Wagner, on behalf of sfreviews.net, praised the book: "This is some sick, adrenaline-charged action storytelling, spun with a Hollywood sensibility for maximum endorphin rush.
 No, it isn't great literature.
 It's great escapism, a pure roller coaster ride.
 There's a difference".

 For fantasybookreview.co.uk, Bindi Lavelle wrote: "The detective stylings of Fool Moon enriches a plot full of red herrings and clues that only come together in the book's climax; Fool Moon reads like a good detective novel, with magic.
-For a page turning mix or neo noir and urban fantasy, look no further than Fool Moon".
+For a page turning mix of neo noir and urban fantasy, look no further than Fool Moon".

 Victoria Strauss, in a review on sfsite.com, wrote: "Butcher keeps the thrills coming, with plenty of mystery, suspense, and edge-of-your-seat action scenes".